jito-foundation/ncn-template/simulation-test-detailed-guide.md

 #### Epoch Snapshot Taking

-Here is where we take the snapshot for the epoch, This step will determine the voting power for each operator, and will be used to determine the winning ballot.
+This step determines the voting power for each operator and will be used to determine the winning ballot.

 ```rust
 fixture.add_epoch_snapshot_to_test_ncn(&test_ncn).await?;